fmorenovr/fmorenovr.github.io/_posts/2017-09-17-Installing-and-playing-with-IBM-NodeRed.md

 ---
 layout: post
 title:  "Installing and playing with IBM NodeRed and implementation with Bluemix and Watson."
-subtitle: Here you'll learn to setup node-red on IBM cloud platform and integrate with Watson API.
 date:   2017-09-17 00:25:12 -0500

+tags:
+  - Node-Red
+  - NPM
+  - IBM
+  - Frameworks
+  - NodeJS
+  - Javascript
+  - Typescript
+  - Dashboard

-categories: IDEs
+categories:
+  - frameworks
 ---

+Here you'll learn to setup node-red on IBM cloud platform and integrate with Watson API.

 # Node Red

 Node-RED is a programming tool to connect hardware devices, APIs and online services in a simple mode.